jeremytammik/tbc/a/1773_face_intersect_face.md

 As a first step, the documentation will be updated to reflect this fact.
 Then, we'll see whether resources can be found to fully implement the face intersection functionality, or remove the incomplete functionality.

 As a result, *REVIT-58034* was initially renamed.
-Currently, all the following related tickets have al been closed:
+Currently, the following related tickets have all been closed:

 - REVIT-58034 [Improve documentation for API Face.Intersect(Face) to reflect what the function actually does]
 - REVIT-133627 [Face.Intersect returns false positives]